slint-ui/slint/api/rs/slint/mcu.md

     }
 }

-// Note that we use `1` as the const generic parameter which is our buffer count.
+// Note that we use `1` as the const generic parameter for MinimalSoftwareWindow to indicate
+// the maximum age of the buffer we provide to `render_fn` inside `process_line`.
-// The buffer is not in our RAM, but actually within the display itself.
+// What's shown on the screen buffer is not in our RAM, but actually within the display itself.
-// We just need to re-render what changed in the last frame. let window = slint::platform::software_renderer::MinimalSoftwareWindow::<1>::new();
+// We just need to re-render what changed since the last frame. let window = slint::platform::software_renderer::MinimalSoftwareWindow::<1>::new();

 const DISPLAY_WIDTH: usize = 320;